-This case involves a licensee providing the complainants with a building report, a copy of the LIM, and assured them the property was a ‘good property’.
+This case involves a licensee providing the complainants with a building report and a copy of the LIM and assuring them the property was a ‘good property’.
 He failed to disclose about a previous building report on the property that identified weather-tightness problems, monolithic cladding, and the fact that the property was constructed between 1994 and 1998.
 The report had led to a previous sale falling through.

 The property had previously been listed with the agency.
 An offer was withdrawn due to the ‘leaky home problems’ the report identified, and the property was subsequently removed from the market.
 A year later, the vendors stated they had fixed the issues with the property, but they were unwilling to disclose the earlier report.
 They only wanted the licensee to disclose the updated report obtained following the remedial work.
 This report confirmed there were no issues with the property.

-The Tribunal made a finding of unsatisfactory conduct against the licensee in circumstances where he failed to disclose to the purchasers that the property was built of material which might leak and that a previous sale had collapsed due to an unfavourable builder’s report.
-This report identified potential weather-tightness problems with the property.
+The Tribunal made a finding of unsatisfactory conduct against the licensee in circumstances where he failed to disclose to the purchasers that the property was built of material that might leak and that a previous sale had collapsed due to an unfavourable builder’s report.
+This report identified potential weathertightness problems with the property.